Valdecy/Naive-Bayes-Classifier/README.md

 # Naive-Bayes-Classifier
 Naive Bayes Classifier for  Supervised Learning Problems.
 The function returns: 1) The Likelihood and the Evidence probabilities.
-2) The A Priori probabilty.
+2) The A Priori probability.

+The Classification is done by the prediction function with the trainned model anda the test data.

 * Xdata = Dataset Attributes